MoTahaAboHeiba/retail-lakehouse-pipeline/README.md

 ## Known limitations

 - **Soft/hard deletes aren't tracked in bronze.** An `is_active` flag could support it, wiring it up needs Databricks Asset Bundles or a direct REST call, not exposed in the ingestion UI.
 Deferred.
-- **Query-based connector captures latest state only per run**, not full change history.
+- ** connector captures latest state only per run**, not full change history.
 Addressed in the snapshot design, not ignored.
 - **No employee-to-order relationship exists in the source data.** Employee reporting is answerable at the store level, not per order.
 - **No true business order date exists.** `created_at` is used as a stated proxy for order date in `fact_orders`.
 If it lags the real event, downstream time-based reporting inherits that lag.
 - **Supplier margin is an approximate, downstream-derived metric.** No lot or batch traceability links a specific delivery to the units later sold, so margin is a proximity-based approximation, stated as such.